CvilleFlashHack/cvillemap/README.md

 The Map Itself

-- the underlying map tiles and style come from mapbox (not the data points themselves)
+- the underlying map tiles and style come from Mapbox (not the data points themselves)
 - data points are being grabbed from a google doc spreadsheet